Luthaf/rascaline/README.rst

      - Core of representations in LODE (Long distance equivariant)
      - positions
    * - Sorted distances
-     - Each atomic center is represented by a vector of distance to its neighbors within the spherical cutoff
+     - Each atom is represented by a vector of distance to its neighbors within the spherical cutoff
      - no
    * - Neighbor List
      - Each pair is represented by the vector between the atoms.
 This is intended to be used as a starting point for more complex representations
      - positions
    * - AtomicComposition
-     - Obtaining the stoichiometric information of a structure
+     - Obtaining the stoichiometric information of a system
      - positions and cell

 .. inclusion-marker-representations-end